 It’s important to note that you don’t need to be staying at the Accor Hotel at the time to enjoy savings when you dine – simply show your Accor Plus card to access your discount.
 So even if you live or work in an Australian capital city, you may at any one time have access to a number of Accor Hotels restaurants – at 50% off food, every time.

-Note that there are a handful of hotel restaurants that are excluded from the offer – currently nine in Australia, five in Singapore, just one in Indonesia and one in New Zealand – a full list can be found here.
-As you can see, out of 900 hotels in 18 countries, the exclusions are very minimal.
+Note that there are a handful of hotel restaurants that are excluded from the offer – currently, nine in Australia, five in Singapore, just one in Indonesia and one in New Zealand – a full list can be found here.
+As you can see, out of 800 hotels in 18 countries, the exclusions are very minimal.

 Be rewarded with Silver Accor Le Club Membership

-If you plan on travelling within the next year within the Asia Pacific, Accor Plus membership may be worth your while.
-Consider this: You’re bound to spend $395 on accommodation if you’re staying more than a couple of nights, and scoring half price food in-house could save you significant money during your stay.
+If you plan on travelling within the next year either locally or within the Asia Pacific region, Accor Plus membership may be worth your while.